MEDEA'S TV TROPES

 Medea: "That's the fundamental difference between us, my Tribal Chief.
 I flourish in this role because it fits seamlessly with the skills and talents I've cultivated.
 In contrast, you revel in it with sheer delight because it electrifies your very nature, sending an intoxicating rush through your veins."

-These Hands Have Killed: Picture this: Medea, back in her teenage days, had a heart-to-heart with Laurel.
-She spilled her guts, confessing something heavy.
-You see, after she took down her very first target, this guy named Jesse Pryce, instead of feeling like a badass, she felt a twinge of remorse deep inside.
+These Hands Have Killed: Medea, back in her teenage days, had a heart-to-heart with Laurel.
+She spilled her guts, basically.
+You see, after she took down her very first target, this guy named Hank Pryce, instead of feeling like a badass, she felt a twinge of remorse deep inside.
 It threw her off.
 So, Medea starts explaining to Laurel how Pryce had left her with no other choice, but it was clear that she was trying to convince herself that she did what she had to do.
 Laurel saw through that act.
 She knew it wasn't just a matter of retelling the events—it was Medea grappling with her own emotions.
-And that's when Laurel steps in, giving Medea the comfort she needed.
-She tells her that feeling remorse after taking a life is totally normal.
-It's a natural reaction to something so heavy.
-But here's the kicker—Laurel drops some wisdom and tells Medea that over time, she'll toughen up.
-Those feelings will fade away, and she'll become numb to them.

 Laurel: "Kid, you have the heart and the guts to handle this harsh but necessary role."

-Sailor Fuku: Her main outfit seems to be based on Japanese sailor fukus, especially the upper part.
+Sailor Fuku: Her main outfit is based on Japanese sailor fukus, especially the upper part.

 Sour Outside, Sad Inside: Her horrific past and traumatizing experiences during her four years in the Norrington household are largely responsible for her psychotic and aggressive behaviour.
 But when she drops that tough act and shows her vulnerable side, it's a whole different story.
 Deep down, underneath all that brutality, she's just a young lady trying to deal with her own mind.
-She battles with feelings of not being good enough, and dealing with severe depression, like she's carrying the weight of the world on her shoulders.
+She battles with feelings of being nothing but a tool, and dealing with severe depression, like she's carrying the weight of the world on her shoulders.

 Nicoletta: She hides a fragility that breaks my heart.
 After all, the front of a fortress gives the impression of impenetrability, but a well-placed attack can bring it crumbling down.